........................................................................................ - a weBlog by Snowy and me.

 where the bullied tries to say to his bully

-as if said person would defend them, where mentioning the police
+as if said invisible person would defend them,

-was the weakest threat; the police were viewed as people
+the police were viewed as people who would defend

 The invisible friends of the bully were usually stronger

-where the invisible witnesses of the bullied
+whereas the invisible witnesses of the weak bore witness

 Adult hierarchies were explained as those with the most